Hiiragitei

 Who should choose this for a Kyoto yakitori dinner

 The strongest use case is dinner on a night when yakitori is the main plan.
-Because the verified hours list evening service only, it is not a confirmed lunch stop.
-Treat it as a focused Kyoto dinner and build the rest of the evening around that simple fact rather than around unverified claims about format, seating, drinks, or house specialties.
-In practice, that means using the confirmed information as the boundaries of the plan: cuisine, price tier, dress code, hours, recognition.
+Because the hours list evening service only, it is not a lunch stop.
+Treat it as a focused Kyoto dinner and build the rest of the evening around that simple fact rather than around claims about format, seating, drinks, or house specialties.
+In practice, that means using the information as the boundaries of the plan: cuisine, price tier, dress code, hours, recognition.
 Within those boundaries, Hiiragitei works best as a clean, uncomplicated answer to the question of where to book yakitori in Kyoto.

 For broader Kyoto planning, use our full Kyoto restaurants guide alongside our full Kyoto hotels guide.
 For yakitori cross-shopping within Kyoto, compare it with Sumiyakisosaitoriya Hitomi, Torisaki, Torisho sai, Yakitori Kyoto Tachibana.